What Causes Rough Idle in A Car? and How to Fix

 How do you fix it?
 It’s recommended to let a mechanic do this repair.
 Let’s now examine the other, less frequent causes of a rough idle.

-Throttle Position Switch (TPS) fault
+10. Faulty Throttle Position Switch (TPS)

 The throttle position sensor, which is often positioned on the throttle body, or throttle position switch keeps track of the movement and placement of the throttle plate.
 It assists the ECU in adjusting the ignition timing and air-fuel mixture in this way.
 However, a defective TPS can cause the ignition timing (spark timing) to be off, which can cause rough idle and other drivability problems.